Alfresco/docs-alfresco/insight-engine/1.4/config/sharding/create.md

     solr.port=8983
     ```

     These properties will be used when registering all cores found under the `<SOLR_HOME>` directory.
-For more information, see [About shared.properties file](#about-shared.properties-file).
+For more information, see [About shared properties file](#about-shared-properties-file).

     Once the basic configuration is [complete]({% link insight-engine/1.4/config/index.md %}#solr-configuration-files) then start the Solr nodes.